2 Describing data

 [1] 53

 In other contexts, we may use the is.na() function to check whether a value is NA.
-For example, to create a data frame based on aus_bank_rets, but excluding cases with missing ret values, we could use the following code.
+For example, to create a data frame based on aus_bank_rets, but excluding cases with missing ret values, we could use the following code (note the use of ! to mean “not” ).

 aus_bank_rets |>